Jennifer E. Brooks

 - Tuesday 10:00-12:00

-Jennifer E. Brooks, Associate Professor of History, joined the Auburn University History faculty in 2006.
+Jennifer E. Brooks, Associate Professor of History, joined the Auburn University history faculty in 2006.
 A native of East Tennessee, she received a PhD in history from the University of Tennessee in 1997 and graduated magna cum laude from the University of Massachusetts-Boston in 1987, with a BA in history.
 Her research and teaching interests are the Twentieth Century South, particularly the impact of the Second World War in shaping the complex political, social, and economic matrix of the modern South.

-In 2004, the University of North Carolina Press published her book on this topic, entitled Defining the Peace: Race, World War Two Veterans, and the Remaking of Southern Political Tradition, the first in-depth examination of the role played by black and white World War Two veterans in southern postwar politics.
+In 2004, the University of North Carolina Press published her book on this topic, titled Defining the Peace: Race, World War Two Veterans, and the Remaking of Southern Political Tradition, the first in-depth examination of the role played by black and white World War Two veterans in southern postwar politics.
 Essentially, military service empowered the racial, political, and gender identities of veterans of both races, driving them to seek political influence when they returned from the war though they pursued agendas that were diverse and even worked at cross-purposes.
 This work establishes veteran activism as a key element in defining the war's legacy for the South as a politics of modernization, anti-unionism, and racial tradition.

 - 1997 PhD, University of Tennessee